Common Ragweed is a native erect annual, growing to 40 inches high with many upper branches. The stems are hairy and green to pinkish red.

 Habitat: Common Ragweed grows in disturbed sites in wet to dry soils of many types.
 Full to partial sun is required.
 The root system is fibrous with deep branches.

 Names: The genus, Ambrosia, is Greek for 'food of the gods' but explanations of this appellation to plants of this genus are lacking.
 The species, artemisiifolia, is more appropriate, meaning having leaves that resemble those of the Artemisia plant, which these do.
+The author name for the plant classification, of 1753, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: The closest ragweed in appearance to this species is the Western or Perennial ragweed, A. psilostachya, where the leaves are not as fern-like and per the name, it is a perennial.
 Giant Ragweed, A. trifida, is the other ragweed native to Minnesota, but there the plant is much taller and leaves are not fern-like.